Souliote War (1803): Exile

+At the end of three years they capitulated; but Ali violated the conditions.
+They continued to defend themselves at every step until they obtained a place of security in Corfu.

 The eviction and the catastrophe made Souliotes flee to Corfu.
 In 1820, they reached an agreement with Ali Pasha, and turned back to their homeland, fighting this time side by side with Ali against the Ottoman Empire.
 Nevertheless, in no more than a year, Souliotes became part of the Greek War of Independence, thus leaving their land forever.